Mental Health Support for Farmworkers: Learning to Thrive

 85 Ramona Expressway Suites 1-3

 Perris, CA 92571

-- Palm Springs (Adults and Youth 13 years+)
+- Palm Springs (Youth and Adults ages 13 and older)

 - 2-1-1 Community Connection: 2-1-1

 This information and referral hotline connects Riverside County residents in times of critical needs with those who can help.
 Every call is answered by a trained referral specialist who will connect individuals with the appropriate agency providing the services and information they need.

 - NAMI Coachella Valley: (442) 268-7000

 Provides support and referral services to people in need in the cities of Banning, Palm Springs, Palm Desert, Indian Wells, Desert Hot Springs, Indio, Coachella, Salton Sea

 This website is a tool that allows community members to easily find local services using their city or zip code.
 ConnectIE offers resources and programs to the public that are free or low-cost, like housing, food, health care, job training, public transit, and more.

 The Trevor Project is a national organization providing crisis intervention and suicide prevention services to LGBTQ youth and young adults, ages 13–24, over the phone, online and via text.
 Available 24/7, 365 days a year.